Innovation Studies

 Consortium and Participants

 Successful proposals will be included in the FFplus Project as clearly defined activities within the project and new participants will be included as Third Parties contracted by the FFplus Coordinator, the University of Stuttgart.
-All organisations that are eligible to participate within the Digital Europe framework programme would be expected to be accepted for participation as Third Parties in FFplus.
+All organisations that are eligible to participate within the Digital Europe framework programme (for organisations from countries associated to the Digital Europe Programme, the association agreement must have entered into force before the submission deadline of this call) would be expected to be accepted for participation as Third Parties in FFplus.

 The SME or Start-up (main participant) should be highly competent in generative AI, professional software development, and data processing and should have an existing business model that would significantly benefit from the proposed new developments.